 ‘Colour depth’ - default 16 – range 8 – 64 in 8 bit steps

 Note: The indented options are selected with the main option; for example, to create a ‘Super-bias’, select ‘Bias frames’ and Super-bias’.
-Similarly, for median combined frames.

 ‘Map Defects’ – ‘Defect map’ is created with Dark frames - a single dark frame ‘Defect map’ is superior to a single dark.

 ‘Bias frames’- Create a mean combined Master bias

 - ‘Super-bias’ – Create a (master) ‘Super-bias’ - significant random noise reduction in the Master bias frame.

 -‘Median’- Create a median filtered Master bias - ‘Super-bias’ is preferred.

 ‘Dark frames’- Create a mean combined Master dark.

 - ‘Median’ - Create a median filtered Master dark, useful for minimising noise in noisy image sets and / or small calibration frame image sets - ‘Defect map’ is preferred.